The Story Of Defeat MSA Awareness Shoe

 Multiple System Atrophy is a rare rapidly progressing neurodegenerative disorder.
 MSA impairs the systems that regulate blood pressure, heart rate and bladder – many of the basic bodily functions that people take for granted every day.
 People with MSA suffer from dangerously low blood pressure, speech and swallowing difficulties, sleep disturbances, breathing problems, rigidity and tremors.
 The life expectancy for those with MSA is typically 5 – 10 years.
 Patients with advanced MSA often become bedridden, unable to speak and completely immobile.
 At present, there is no cure for MSA, no genetic tests to detect it and very few treatments to manage its debilitating effects.
 Sadly, Pearl Turner succumbed to this awful affliction.
 But her spirit lives on through the travels of the 7 official MSA Shoes, representing the 7 continents on their journeys to the far corners of the world – spreading awareness, far and wide, everywhere and with everyone!

-For more information about the MSA Shoe, and each of the 7 official MSA shoes, visit the official Facebook page at: https://www.facebook.com/MSAshoe.
+For more information about the Defeat MSA Awareness Shoe, and each of the 7 official MSA shoes, visit the official Facebook page at: https://www.facebook.com/MSAshoe.

 #KICKMSA #KICKMSAss #MSAshoe #msa_shoe #DefeatMSA